 Beyond the museums, you can enjoy the Arts with your children in other ways.

 De Bijloke concert music venue offers a variety of deFilharmonie (Royal Flemish Philharmonic) concerts for kids with optional accompanying musical workshops.
 Concert tickets and workshop registrations are handled separately through the Bijloke website.
-You can find a list of children’s concerts here.

 The Spekken Kindertheaterfestival offers theater and arts performances for children during Easter and Christmas holidays.